 C. The school will have the appropriate staff member(s) arrange a meeting with the parent (or other person having control) of the child who is truant within ten (10) school days after the child's fourth unexcused absence in one month or tenth unexcused absence in one school year.
 At this meeting a designated staff shall coordinate services with and referrals of children to community agencies providing child and family services.
 Documentation of the meeting will be necessary to make adequate any referral to the Superior Court, Juvenile Matters Division.

-The Superintendent of Schools (or designee) shall bring the child's case to Superior Court under the Families with Service Needs law if the parent (or other person having control fails to:)
+The Superintendent of Schools (or designee) shall bring the child's case to Superior Court under the Families with Service Needs law if the parent (or other person having control fails to):

 1) attend the required meeting to evaluate why the child is truant, or